Monty/mdbook-from-HTML-ebook/src/chapter-02.md

-as we sat over a glass of whisky and soda in Baker Street, &ldquo;it was perfectly obvious from the first that the only possible object of this rather fantastic business of the advertisement of the League, and the copying of the *Encyclopædia*, must be to get this not over-bright pawnbroker out of the way for a number of hours every day.
+as we sat over a glass of whisky and soda in Baker Street, &ldquo;it was perfectly obvious from the first that the only possible object of this rather fantastic business of the advertisement of the League, and the copying of the
+<em>Encyclopædia</em>, must be to get this not over-bright pawnbroker out of the
+way for a number of hours every day.
 It was a curious way of managing it, but, really, it would be difficult to suggest a better.
 The method was no doubt suggested to Clay&rsquo;s ingenious mind by the colour of his